Vaishnavic14/Zerodha_Clone/README.md

 4.Market Leadership: As of 2019, Zerodha became the largest stockbroker in India by active clients and contributes significantly to the daily retail trading volumes on Indian stock exchanges.

-5.The Zerodha Ecosystem: The company provides a suite of advanced platforms and educational resources:
+# The Zerodha Ecosystem: The company provides a suite of advanced platforms and educational resources:-

 Kite: Their flagship, high-speed trading platform (web and mobile).